 Thank you for your donation to the Colburn School.
 Please fill out the form below.

-The Community School is excited to announce the return of choral ensembles this fall!
-Students ages 5-18 can develop their musicianship, vocal technique, and ensembles skills in one of our three choirs directed by our new Choir Director, Adrian Dunn.
+The Community School is excited to announce that choral ensembles have returned!
+Students ages 6–18 can develop their musicianship, vocal technique, and ensemble skills in one of our three choirs directed by our new Director of Choral Programs, Adrian Dunn.

 Adrian Dunn is an accomplished singer, composer and conductor.
 Mr. Dunn holds a Bachelor and Master of Music degree in Voice from The Music Conservatory at Roosevelt University with additional musical studies in opera at The Sibelius Academy of Music in Finland.